List of NCAA Division I basketball arenas

 This is a list of arenas that currently serve as the home venue for NCAA Division I college basketball teams.
-Conference affiliations reflect those in the 2025–26 season; all affiliation changes officially took effect on July 1, 2025.
-The arenas serve as home venues for both the men's and women's teams except where noted.
-In addition, venues which are not located on campus or are used infrequently during the season have been listed.
+Conference affiliations reflect those in the 2026–27 season; all affiliation changes officially took effect on July 1, 2026.
+The arenas serve as home venues for both the men's and women's teams, except where noted.
+Venues which are not located on campus or are used infrequently during the season have been listed.